secretstartups/handbook/content/handbook/product/ux/product-designer/_index.md

 - Once your work is complete and all feedback is addressed, make sure that the issue description, the SSOT, is updated with a section called "Solution".
 This is where you should direct people when they have questions about what should be done and how.
 If you use a UX issue, please update the main issue as well.
 - Include your design in the "Solution" section.
 For small designs that don't need extra explanation or demonstration of interactions, a mock-up here is sufficient.
 For more involved changes, include a link to the Figma file.
 - Use the [design handoff checklist](https://docs.gitlab.com/ee/development/contributing/design.html#handoff) to make sure all design specifications are documented and you're setting up Engineers for success.
 - When sharing design work, utilize both Figma's collaboration tools and [GitLab's design management features](https://about.gitlab.com/direction/plan/design_management/).
-In the following table, you’ll find a few common scenarios along with the recommended tool.
+In the following table, you'll find a few common scenarios along with the recommended tool.
 Use this as a starting point, and when in doubt, make the best decision that moves the design forward.

 | **Scenario** | **Figma** | **Design Management** |
 | -------- | ----- | ----------------- |